← All Articles

 The short version

 Summer fly fishing in North Georgia is all about staying on cold water.
-The bottom-release tailwaters — the Toccoa below Blue Ridge Dam and the Chattahoochee below Buford Dam — stay cold and fish all day, while freestone mountain creeks warm up and slow down.
-Fish early morning and late evening, throw terrestrials (ants, beetles, hoppers), and consider a striper trip on the lower river.
-Mind trout safety — don't fish warm freestones over ~68°F. The spring-fed private Soque stays cold year-round.
-Plan months in the best time to fish the Toccoa.
+The bottom-release tailwaters — the Toccoa below Blue Ridge Dam and the Chattahoochee below Buford Dam — stay in the low 50s°F and fish all day, while sun-exposed freestone creeks warm into the danger zone for trout.
+Fish early morning and late evening, throw terrestrials (ants, beetles, hoppers), and consider a striper trip on the lower river when the trout bite slows midday.
+Mind trout safety — don't fish warm freestones over ~68°F. The spring-fed private Soque stays cold year-round, and the Etowah's cool tributary inputs keep it fishable.
+Plan your window around the best time to fish the Toccoa.

 Can you fly fish in North Georgia in the summer?